We assume most people understand good internet etiquette, so we’ll be brief:

 - You own the content outright.
 Don't infringe on copyright laws in any thing you post.
 See the Terms of Service for more on this.

 - You're not making pornography of any kind, meaning torture porn is also not okay.

 - Ok, well, food porn is ok. ( You know we're talking about cooking shows now, right? )

-1. Pitch video: A pitch video is mandatory for a total raise of over $2,000.
+1. Pitch video: A pitch video is mandatory for all projects.
 Your pitch video should either make us fall in love with you or give us a great sense of what the finished film will be like.
 For our money, a pitch video should showcase your filmmaking, shouldn't open with a talking head, and should be around two minutes.
 Remember, people will invest in you and your storytelling talent, rather than in a "concept."

 2. Team: The team has to fit the scope of the project.
 If you're asking for $2,000 and it's just you, no problem.
 If you need $100,000 to make a feature, we need to see that you have a team - not just to make the film but to raise that kinda dough!
 You can also seek to complete your team as part of a Seed&Spark campaign.
 Make sure to include that information when you submit a project.

 3. "About this project."
 We ask you to tell us about this project.
 The most important thing for you to be able to articulate is WHY this project needs to be made.
 It should be personal.
 Why do you need to make this?
 What does it matter so much to you that we should all rally behind you?
 This is an important time to flex your storytelling muscles.
 There's a good story behind every movie, we want to know yours!